joinpursuit/Pursuit-Core-DSA/lessons/code_challenge_strategies/README.md

 Sometimes problems aren't worded very clearly - this can be on purpose or not.
 Read carefully!

-## Restate the problem in your own words
+## Summarize & Restate the problem in your own words

 This helps you to start down the road of developing a plan.
 Also, trying to explain what you just read/heard is a way of checking your own understanding.

 ## Outline some high level steps

-What needs to happen?
+1. What needs to happen?
+(Restating the problem)

-What's the end goal (usually this means: what does my function need to return?)
+1. What's the end goal (usually this means: what does my function need to return?)

-Is it easier to work backward, or forward?
+1. Is it easier to work backward, or forward?
 Or some combination of the two?

-Try to have an idea of where you're going before you start coding, but you don't have to know the entire process.
+1. Try to have an idea of where you're going before you start coding, but you don't have to know the entire process.
+If you can solve the whole thing in your head before you start coding, great.
+Otherwise, try to break it down into steps.
+This is the hardest and most time consuming part.

-Write out pseudocode, which looks something like this:
+1. As part of step 4, write out pseudocode which looks something like this:

 ```js
 // split input string into array of strings